What is E-Mail (Electronic Mail)?

 Here are the steps a typical message must follow when sent from one network to another network or a recipient on the Internet:

-The mail transport agent on the local network examines the address in the sent packet.
+The mail transport agent on the local network examines the address in the packet being sent.
 If the address is on another network, the mail transport agent sends the mail to the mail transport agent on the receiving network using the edge routers on the local network.

-Before mail can be sent over the Internet, it may need to pass through a firewall, which is a computer on a local network, to prevent intruders from accessing it.
+Before mail can be sent over the Internet, it may need to pass through a firewall, which is a computer on a local network, to prevent unauthorized access.

 The firewall monitors messages and data entering and leaving the network, and the message exits the network and is sent to an Internet router.